mamedev/mame/docs/source/techspecs/luareference.rst

 ~~~~~~~~~~~

 Wraps MAME’s ``device_slot_interface::slot_option`` class, which represents a
-child device that a :ref:`slot device <luareference-dev-dislot>` slot device can
+child device that a :ref:`slot device <luareference-dev-dislot>` can be
-be configured to instantiate.
+configured to instantiate.

 Instantiation
 ^^^^^^^^^^^^^